nf-core/airrflow/README.md

 ### Introduction

-The nf-core/bcellmagic pipeline is built to analyze B-cell repertoire sequencing data from targeted amplification experiments.
-It makes use of the [Immcantation 2.5.0](https://immcantation.readthedocs.io/en/version-2.5.0/) toolset for the analysis of B-cell repertoires.
+The nf-core/bcellmagic pipeline is built to analyze B-cell repertoire sequencing data.
+It makes use of the [Immcantation 2.5.0](https://immcantation.readthedocs.io/en/version-2.5.0/) toolset and requires targeted sequencing data of the V, D, J and C regions of the B-cell receptor (primers for the V and C genes).

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.